Jefrint/Movie_Booking/README.md

 Features

 User can view available movies.

 Select movie, showtime, and number of seats.

 Book tickets with a confirmation page.

-Admin can add or manage movies (if implemented).
+Admin can add or manage movies .

 Simple session management for user login/logout.

 Tech Stack